what the flock?

 We offer shipping, but only to states where it is legal to own a Quaker

 Parrot.
 Our shipping rate is $200 and that includes the crate and transportation to Houston airport.
 Please contact us if your are needing your bird shipped.
+We only ship babies once they reach 12 weeks of age.

 Do you allow visitors inside the nursery or aviary?